josekaire/comfortably_numb/README.md

 # comfortably_numb
-Replication materials for 2020 JCR article with Aaron Hoffman
+Replication materials for 2020 JCR article by Aaron Hoffman and José Kaire.

 This repository has all the necessary files to replicate the analyses in Comfortably Numb.